 Hull, a two-time Stanley Cup winner, was inducted into the HHOF in 2009.
 He was also instrumental in Game 3 against the Hurricanes, tying the game with just over a minute left before Larionov won it three overtimes later.
 He won the Hart and Lindsay awards in the 1990-91 season, and the Lady Byng Trophy a season earlier.
 A three-time first or second-team All-Star, he finished his career with 1,391 points in 1,269 games.

 Robitaille, another 2009 inductee, won his only Stanley Cup with the Red Wings in 2002.
 Though he doesn’t have as many championship rings as the other forwards on this list, he earned either first or second-team All-Star honors eight times in his career, and won the Calder Memorial Trophy in 1986-87 after notching 84 points in 79 games.
 He finished his career with 1,394 points in 1,431 career games.

 Lidstrom is one of the most decorated Red Wings in franchise history.
 A 2015 inductee, he won seven Norris Trophies, four Stanley Cups, one Conn Smythe Trophy, and was selected as a first or second-team All-Star 12 times.
 He became the first European-born captain to win the Stanley Cup in 2008 and finished his career with 1,142 points in 1,564 games and a plus-450 rating.

 Chelios, inducted in 2013, had a staggering 26-year career, playing in the NHL from 1983-84 through the 2009-10 season.
-A three-time Stanley Cup champion, he also won the Norris Trophy three times, and his 1,651 games played rank seventh in NHL history.
+A three-time Stanley Cup champion, he also won the Norris Trophy three times, and his 1,651 games played rank ninth in NHL history.
 He also won the first-ever Mark Messier Leadership Award in 2006-07 and was selected as a first or second-team All-Star seven times in his career.

 Hasek Completes the Team’s Legacy